onqtam/headjack/docs/why/UNSURE.md

 > "People are computer programs.
 That's just a fact about the laws of physics.
 Propose new laws or get over it." - [David Deutsch](https://twitter.com/DavidDeutschOxf/status/674467877823635456)

+> "The collection of all that defines someone, in rank order, is their identity stack.
+The top of the identity stack is the primary identity: the Pittsburgh Steelers for Jim, Bitcoin for Billy, and America for Bob." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/sociopolitical-axes#:~:text=The%20collection%20of%20all%20that%20defines%20someone%2C%20in%20rank%20order%2C%20is%20their%20identity%20stack.%20The%20top%20of%20the%20identity%20stack%20is%20the%20primary%20identity%3A%20the%20Pittsburgh%20Steelers%20for%20Jim%2C%20Bitcoin%20for%20Billy%2C%20and%20America%20for%20Bob.)